 If you have questions or concerns, call us anytime at: 844-435-4862

 Helium is an inert, non-toxic, non-flammable gas.
-Despite this, it is still pressurized and can still be dangerous if misused or if proper safety practices are ignored.
-We've displayed here what we believe to be the most important safety information to ensure your event happens safely.
+Despite this, it is pressurized and can be dangerous if misused or if proper safety practices are ignored.
+Please review the safety measures to ensure a safe and successful event.

 DO NOT INHALE HELIUM

 Although helium is non-toxic it can still act as an asphyxiant if inhaled by displacing the oxygen in your lungs.
 Your brain cannot receive oxygen if your lungs are filled with helium.

 DO NOT TRANSPORT TANK WITH REGULATOR STILL ATTACHED